-Double processing in which one processor is subcontractor of the other
+a.3 Successive processing in which one processor is subcontractor of the other

 This is the same situation as above, with the difference that B2 (the second processor) is a subcontractor of B1 (the first processor).
 B2 therefore does the processing on behalf of B1 and sends the finished goods directly to A1.